besartelezi/typescript-solid/README.md

 The Four Pillars are some design rules that you need to follow in order to write clean code.
 Being able to write clean code is sometimes not even a 'nice-to-have', but a bare minimum requirement.
 Clean code => Easy to understand => Easy to implement/Easy to change => Happy employers => Winner winner caviar for dinner.
+I wanted to learn more about the Four Pillars of OOP for multiple reasons, but the most important reason is that I think it will help me understand the SOLID principles better.

 The four pillars are: **abstraction, encapsulation, inheritance, and polymorphism.**
 I will now explain these four pillars as best as I can!